 Upcoming class schedule

 Power Curve is offered in two different forms; one all-day Saturday class or two evening classes.
-Unfortunately, we do not have the capacity to offer private classes or host individual groups.
+Unfortunately, we do not have the capacity to offer private classes at this time.

 - Due to the mature content of this course, all participants must be at least 14 years of age (those under 16 must be accompanied by an adult)